mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 | Team sharing | Shareable via Git | Local only |

-Every page on display can be inserted into an open OSCAL document as a back-matter resource via right-click – one click instead of copy-pasting between applications.
+Any web page displayed can be inserted into an open OSCAL document as a back matter resource by right-clicking - one click instead of copy-pasting between applications.

 The OSCAL tabs open automatically when mjEdit detects an OSCAL file.
-For each of the 8 OSCAL document types there is a tailored editor – see OSCAL integration.
+A tailor-made editor is available for each of the 8 OSCAL document types - see OSCAL integration.

 - Lazy loading for large directories (1,000+ files)